nictuku/cronedit/README.md

 cronedit
 ========

 Manipulate the user crontab from Go.
+It's used by [zmon](https://github.com/nictuku/zmon).

 Usage:

 ```